iamwilhelm/GCal4Ruby/README.md

 #GCal4Ruby

+##Warning:
+This version of GCal4Ruby uses only undocumented OAuth authentication, and an unofficial version of GData4Ruby.

 ##Introduction
 GCal4Ruby is a full featured wrapper for the google calendar API.
 GCal4Ruby implements all of the functionality available through the Google Calnedar API, including permissions, attendees, reminders and event recurrence.